DefaultLP/UnityEditorStyles/README.md

 ### There are some styles missing!

 Yeah probably.
-My goad was not to list every style there is.
+My goal was not to list every style there is.
 Just a good number of them.
 <br><br>

 ### There is nothing in this style!